artusrocha/rust-monte-carlo-simulation/README.md

 ---

+#### Monte Carlo Simulation Scenarios

 > The simulations will not be based only on knowledge about scheduled entries and withdrawals.
-But also in supply and demand forecasts based on historical data from the last 5 years and random shocks. *Forming multiple Monte Carlo Simulation scenarios.*
+But also in supply and demand forecasts based on historical data from the last 5 years and random shocks.
+Forming multiple ***Monte Carlo Simulation*** scenarios.

 The scenarios will be distributed equally across 9 categories:
    - supply on an uptrend, demand stable